mslegrand/drat/README.md

 - svgR - a package to generate svg graphics in R
 - pointR - a shiny based ide for svgR
-- dmdm - a multilevel menubar for shiny.
+- shinyDMDMenu - a dynamic multilevel dropdown menubar for Shiny.

 - enjoy